dafny-lang/rfcs/0003-for-each.md

 ## Short-form quantifier domains

-This would be an independent syntactic sugar feature to avoid the repetition of bound variables in quantifier expressions and comprehensions.
+This would be independent syntactic sugar to avoid the repetition of bound variables in quantifier expressions and comprehensions.
 It would allow a loop such as:

 ```dafny